-Offer competitive health benefits to your employees, across state lines, using a health reimbursement arrangement (HRA)
+Offer flexible health benefits to employees across state lines using a health reimbursement arrangement or health stipend.

 For employers with 1-49 employees